-Budgeted cost: £10,915
+Budgeted cost: £1,500

-Activity Evidence that supports this approach Challenge number(s) addressed English adviser from HfLto support English subject leader create a long-term plan for writing and help to write a plan for improving writing across the school and support subject leader to implement the plan.
+Activity Evidence that supports this approach Challenge number(s) addressed English adviser from HfL to support English subject leader adapt the newly purchased long-term plan for writing for mixed age teaching.
+Also, to support teachers in the use of the new planning.
 HfL are a proven education support company.
-2 CPD for teaching staff.
+2 CPD on writing for teaching staff where appropriate.
 Evidence shows that quality first teaching has the most significant impact on pupil attainment.
-2 Resources for writing - high quality books to support the teaching of writing.
+2 Purchase further resources for writing - high quality books to support the teaching of writing.
 Well written, high-quality books will engage the children and promote writing for pleasure.
-2 Engage in the HfL Maths Mastery Readiness Workshops.
+2 Continue to engage in the HfL Maths Developing Mastery Workshops.
 Evidence from the Education Endowment Foundation suggests mastery learning improves outcomes in maths.
-HfL are a proven education support company. ω Recruit an experienced UKS2 teacher to allow children in Year 5 & 6 to be taught separately for maths and English.
-It is well known that children learn better in smaller classes due to lower ratios of adults to children.
-Anti-social behaviour of challenging children will have impact on fewer children.
-1, 2, 3
+3 HfL are a proven education support company.